 The Computer Engineering Lab focuses on how to use field programmable gate array, VLSI and parallel processor technologies to solve difficult computing problems.
-We seek novel architectures, applications and design techniques for problems which combine signal processing and machine learning.
+We develop novel architectures, applications and design techniques to solve problems in signal processing and machine learning.

 Stephen Tridgell et al. “Unrolling Ternary Neural Networks”.
 In: ACM Trans.
 Reconfigurable Technol.
 Syst.
 12.4 (Oct.
 2019), 22:1–22:23. issn: 1936-7406. doi: 10.1145/3359983. url: ternary_trets19.pdf.